chrisl8/devict-arlobot-presentation/presentation/content.md

 these simple objects with creativity.
-The only thing I leave out of the "robot" category is purely remote control vehicles, however often the first step, and also a useful function of, an autonomous vehicle is a "telepresence" machine that allows you to monitor a remote environment and interact with it.
+The only thing I leave out of the "robot" category is purely remote control vehicles, however often the first step, and also a useful function of, an autonomous vehicle is a "tele-presence" machine that allows you to monitor a remote environment and interact with it.
-Seth showed us how to use an Arduino and Node.js to code simple responses to sensor input.

 ### Notes: